yrao1000/PoliticalManifest-NLP/README.md

-# PoliticalManifest-NLP
-Analysis of Political Manifesto using NLP
 ## Detecting patterns from large datasets
 ### Clustering algorithms :
 These algorithms are helpful for analysing large amount of unstructured data such as texts collected from different sources.
 Clusters can help identify differnt groups, post which each group can be analysed with differnt and more precise techniques according to use case